Happy Friday, Everyone!

 2. Try a New Format

 We all have genres that we do not enjoy, but you need to know about them for readers' advisory.
-Utilizing Goodreads or Spoilers, Sweetie to get spoilers on those boring books will free you up to read your favorite genres - and stop making reading feel like homework.
+Utilizing Goodreads or Spoilers, Sweetie to get spoilers on those boring books will free you up to read your favorite genres - and stop making reading feel like homework.4.
+Talk to Friends for Recommendations

 Talk to your friends and colleagues to see if they have any books to recommend.
 If you aren't sure what genres you even want to read, just ask for any books that they weren't able to put down.
-Chances are, not everyone will have the same tastes as you, but you might be lucky and find a few readers you can count on for good recommendations for years to come.
+Chances are, not everyone will have the same tastes as you, but you might be lucky and find a few readers you can count on for good recommendations for years to come.5.
+Follow Podcasts that Talk about New Books

 There are a lot of podcasts (like All the Books) out there which essentially give a lot of book talks about new books coming out.
 If you listen long enough, you'll eventually hear about a book that'll spark your curiosity.
-As for all of the other books, well, you're now ahead on RA.
+As for all of the other books, well, you're now ahead on RA.6.
+Look for Books Similar to your Favorite TV Shows and Movies

 Do you find yourself preferring to watch TV or a movie instead of reading?
 Research your favorites and see if they are based on real books (many of them are) and check the original cannon out of the library.
 If no luck there, see if someone created a similar reads list based on the TV shows or on books that the characters would likely enjoy.